Zero Hour, Chapter 19: Sub Rosa

 He took a moment to think, but only a brief moment.
 This was a man who wasted no time, not on friends and certainly not on enemies.
 If he was half as smart as Sakura had made him out to be, he would take Ino's offer.

-"I would never peg you as the type," Ino said.
+"I would never peg you being light on anything," Ino said.
 "So, how do we do this?
 Should I count to three?"

 Her body moved on its own without warning, and Ino resisted the urge to sneer.
 Asshole.
 She maneuvered him closer, too, and before they knew it there was only an arm's length of empty space between them.
 Ino's hand hovered just above Sasori's forehead, suspended.